 Overview

 Gemma has particular expertise in public law and public international law.
-Before coming to the Bar, she spent ten years as a British Diplomat, serving both overseas and as Legal Researcher at the Foreign, Commonwealth and Development Office (FCDO), where her work spanned the gamut of UK foreign policy, including Brexit and the Kenya Emergency Group Litigation.
-Gemma is currently instructed by GLD in several Afghan Resettlement claims.
+Before being called to the Bar, she spent ten years as a British Diplomat, serving both overseas and as Legal Researcher at the Foreign, Commonwealth and Development Office (FCDO), where her work spanned the gamut of UK foreign policy, including Brexit and the Kenya Emergency Group Litigation.
+Gemma is instructed by GLD in several Afghan Resettlement claims.

-Gemma speaks Spanish.
+Gemma speaks English and Spanish.

 Personal Injury